peteroupc/peteroupc.github.io/bernsupp.md

 >
 > 1. **E**[.] means expected value ("long-run average"), and **Var**[.] means variance.
 A hypergeometric(2 \* _n_, _k_, _n_) random variable is the number of "good" balls out of _n_ balls taken uniformly at random, all at once, from a bag containing 2 \* _n_ balls, _k_ of which are "good".
 > 2. Parts 1 through 3 exploit a tighter bound on **Var**[_X_/_n_] than the bound given in Nacu and Peres (2005, Lemma 6(i) and 6(ii), respectively\)[^1].
 However, for technical reasons, different bounds are proved for different ranges of integers _n_.
-> 3. All continuous functions that map the closed interval [0, 1] to itself, including all of them that admit a Bernoulli factory, have a modulus of continuity.
+> 3. All continuous functions that map the closed unit interval to itself, including all of them that admit a Bernoulli factory, have a modulus of continuity.
 The proof of part 1 remains valid even if _&omega;_(0) > 0, because the bounds proved remain correct even if _&omega;_ is overestimated.
 The following functions have a simple _&omega;_ that satisfies the lemma:
 >     1. If _f_ is strictly increasing and convex, _&omega;_(_x_) can equal _f_(1) &minus; _f_(1&minus;_x_) (Gal 1990\)[^32]; (Gal 1995\)[^33].
 >     2. If _f_ is strictly decreasing and convex, _&omega;_(_x_) can equal _f_(0) &minus; _f_(_x_) (Gal 1990\)[^32]; (Gal 1995\)[^33].
 >     3. If _f_ is strictly increasing and concave, _&omega;_(_x_) can equal _f_(_x_) &minus; _f_(0) (by symmetry with 2).